-- □ For the uplink port, in the Acceptable packet types column, specify the value admitOnLyVLanTagged. - □ Mark the checkbox in the Ingress filtering column for the uplink ports to evaluate VLAN tags on this port. - \Box Apply the settings temporarily.
+- □ Because end devices usually interpret untagged data packets, in the Acceptable packet types column, you specify the value admitAll for ports connected to an end device. - □ For the uplink port, in the Acceptable packet types column, specify the value admitOnLyVLanTagged. - □ Mark the checkbox in the Ingress filtering column for the uplink ports to evaluate VLAN tags on this port. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the Interface Configuration mode of interface 1/1. vlan participation include 1 The port 1/1 becomes a member of the VLAN 1 and transmits the data packets without a VLAN tag. vlan participation include 2 The port 1/1 becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan tagging 2 enable The port 1/1 becomes a member of the VLAN 2 and transmits the data packets with a VLAN tag. vlan participation include 3 The port 1/1 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan tagging 3 enable The port 1/1 becomes a member of the VLAN 3 and transmits the data packets with a VLAN tag. vlan pvid 1 To assign the Port VLAN ID 1 to port 1/1. vlan ingressfilter To activate ingress filtering on port 1/1. vlan acceptframe vlanonly Port 1/1 only forwards packets with a VLAN tag. exit To change to the Configuration mode. interface 1/2 To change to the Interface Configuration mode of interface 1/2. vlan participation include 2 The port 1/2 becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the Port VLAN ID 2 to port $1/2$. exit To change to the Configuration mode. interface 1/3 To change to the Interface Configuration mode of interface 1/3. vlan participation include 3 The port 1/3 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the Port VLAN ID 3 to port 1/3. exit To change to the Configuration mode. interface 1/4 To change to the Interface Configuration mode of interface 1/4. vlan participation include 2 The port 1/4 becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the Port VLAN ID 2 to port 1/4. exit To change to the Configuration mode. interface 1/5 To change to the Interface Configuration mode of interface 1/5. vlan participation include 3 The port 1/5 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the Port VLAN ID 3 to port 1/5.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the Interface Configuration mode of interface 1/1. vlan participation include 1 The port 1/1 becomes a member of the VLAN 1 and transmits the data packets without a VLAN tag. vlan participation include 2 The port $1/1$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan tagging 2 enable The port 1/1 becomes a member of the VLAN 2 and transmits the data packets with a VLAN tag. vlan participation include 3 The port $1/1$ becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan tagging 3 enable The port $1/1$ becomes a member of the VLAN 3 and transmits the data packets with a VLAN tag. vlan pvid 1 To assign the Port VLAN ID 1 to port $1/1$. vlan ingressfilter To activate ingress filtering on port 1/1. vlan acceptframe vlanonly Port 1/1 only forwards packets with a VLAN tag. exit To change to the Configuration mode. interface 1/2 To change to the Interface Configuration mode of interface $1/2$. vlan participation include 2 The port $1/2$ becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the Port VLAN ID 2 to port $1/2$. exit To change to the Configuration mode. interface 1/3 To change to the Interface Configuration mode of interface 1/3. vlan participation include 3 The port 1/3 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag. vlan pvid 3 To assign the Port VLAN ID 3 to port 1/3. exit To change to the Configuration mode. interface 1/4 To change to the Interface Configuration mode of interface 1/4. vlan participation include 2 The port 1/4 becomes a member of the VLAN 2 and transmits the data packets without a VLAN tag. vlan pvid 2 To assign the Port VLAN ID 2 to port 1/4. exit To change to the Configuration mode. interface 1/5 To change to the Interface Configuration mode of interface $1/5$. vlan participation include 3 The port 1/5 becomes a member of the VLAN 3 and transmits the data packets without a VLAN tag.

-'''

-exit
+vlan pvid 3 exit exit show vlan i To assign the Port VLAN ID 3 to port 1/5.
 To change to the Configuration mode.

-exit

 To change to the Privileged EXEC mode.

-show vlan id 3

 To display details for VLAN 3.

-VLAN Name.....VLAN3

-VLAN Type.....Static

-VLAN Creation Time.....0 days, 00:07:47 (System Uptime)
+VLAN ID VLAN Name VLAN Type VLAN Creati VLAN Routir ic ys, 00:07:47 (System Uptime)

-VLAN Routing.....disabled

 Interface Current Configured Tagging

------ -----

-1/1

-Include Include
+1/1 Include Include Tagged

-Tagged

-1/2

--

-Autodetect Untagged
+1/2 - Autodetect Untagged

-Include Include
+1/3 Include Include Untagged

-Untagged

-1/3

-Autodetect Untagged
+1/4 - Autodetect Untagged

-1/4

--

-1/5

-Include Include
+1/5 Include Include Untagged

-Untagged

-'''